MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Journal**, and then choose the related link.
 2. Fill in the fields on each journal line.
 3. Choose the **Calculate Whse.
-Adjustment** action, and fill in the filters as appropriate in the batch job request window.
+Adjustment** action, and fill in the filters as appropriate in the batch job request page.
 The adjustments are calculated only for the entries in the adjustment bin that meet filter requirements.
 4. On the **Options** FastTab, fill in the **Document No.** field with a number that you enter manually.
 Because no number series has been set up for this batch job, use the number scheme set up by the warehouse, or enter the date followed by your initials.
 5. Choose the **OK** button.
 The positive and negative adjustments are totaled for each item and lines are created in the item journal for any items where the sum is a positive or negative quantity.
 6. Post the journal lines to enter the quantity differences in the item ledger.
 The inventory in the warehouse bins now corresponds precisely to the inventory in the item ledger.